infi/hackweek/README.md

 # DCMB / CommonMisspellingBot for Discord

 Inspired by [u/CommonMisspellingBot](https://reddit.com/user/CommonMisspellingBot), this bot aims to improve the writing quality of Discord communities, but keep the not-so-serious aspect of Discord.

+### You are very welcome to pull request more typos!
+This is only the baseline.

 ## Stack
 - `discord.js` on `node.js`